BIG-IP Controller Modes¶

-- The BIG-IP Controller load balances requests to Nodes.
+- The BIG-IP Platform load balances requests to Nodes (kube-proxy).

 - Nodes (kube-proxy) load balance requests to Pods.

 - The Kubernetes Services you want to manage must use

 - The BIG-IP system can’t load balance directly to Pods, which means:

 - Some BIG-IP services, like L7 persistence, won’t behave as expected.